Fundamental polytopes of metric trees via parallel connections of matroids: Introduction

 \subsection{Arrangements of hyperplanes and matroids}

 We call "arrangement of hyperplanes" a finite set of hyperplanes (i.e., linear codimension 1 subspaces) of a real vectorspace and refer to Section \ref{ss:AH} for some basics about these well-studied objects.
-Here we only point out that the enumerative combinatorics of such an arrangement is governed by the associated {\em matroid}, an abstract combinatorial object encoding the intersection pattern of the hyperplanes (see Remark \ref{rem_mat_first}).
+Here we only point out that the enumerative combinatorics of an arrangement is governed by the associated {\em matroid}, an abstract combinatorial object encoding the intersection pattern of the hyperplanes (see Section \ref{ss:mat}).

 In particular, such an arrangement subdivides the unit sphere into a polyhedral complex $K_{\AA}$ which is ``combinatorially dual'' (see Remark \ref{rm:az}) to the zonotopes arising as Minkowski sum of any choice of normal vectors for the hyperplanes.
 The enumeration of the faces of these polyhedral complexes in terms of the arrangement's matroid, due to Thomas Zaslavsky \cite{Zaslavsky}, has been one of the earliest successful applications of matroid theory.
+More recently, Cuntz and Gies \cite{CG} have given a necessary and sufficient condition for $K_\AA$ to be a simplicial complex, again in terms of enumerative invariants of the associated matroid.

+The idea of this paper is to notice that fundamental polytopes and Lipschitz polytopes of finite metric trees are intimely related to the complex $K_\AA$ of an arrangement that is canonically associated to the metric space, and then to exploit the fact that the arrangement's matroid has a nice decomposition as a parallel connection of simple sub-matroids.